And while that's helpful and certainly insightful, it's not always the most in-depth analysis of what lead nurturing and scoring really is.

 Lead Score = FIT (profile + demographics) + PAIN Scores (behavioral)

 Suddenly, everything comes together.
-You know exactly how to score a lead based on their FIT and PAIN scores, and you know exactly what those scores consists of.
+You know exactly how to score a lead based on their FIT and PAIN scores, and you know exactly what those scores consist of.

 For instance, do you all agree on the same definition of a lead?